PostgreSQL Source Code git master

 bbsink * bbsink_lz4_new(bbsink *next, pg_compress_specification *compress)

-bbsink * bbsink_progress_new(bbsink *next, bool estimate_backup_size)
+bbsink * bbsink_progress_new(bbsink *next, bool estimate_backup_size, bool incremental)

 static void bbsink_cleanup(bbsink *sink)